 Students are encouraged to eat outside.
 Options to eat outside include the Commons, the Promenade, and the tables set up on the top level of the BW parking lot.
-We may open the Tea Room for indoor eating; if so, we will announce those plans later.
 If a student has access to a private room (not in the Library), the student may eat in that room, if they are alone and the door is closed.